contract Template

 Stop losing money on Web Development Contract projects.

+Send your first 3 contracts for free.
 A single vague request for a new feature can instantly erase your profit margin and turn a three-week build into a three-month nightmare.
 Without a technical scope of work, you are essentially giving your client a blank check drawn on your personal time.

 Third-Party Integration Failure